asheredia/deep-amc-radioml/README.md

 | Transformer | 59.2% |
 | CNN | 57.9% |

-> Overall accuracy is averaged across the full SNR range (−20 to +30 dB), heavily weighted by the low-SNR regime where all models perform similarly.
+> Overall accuracy is averaged across the full SNR range (−20 to +30 dB), highly influenced by the low-SNR regime where all models perform similarly.

 ### Accuracy vs SNR